Frequent Asked Questions (FAQ)

 The options from airport to Piraeus are:

 - Bus X96 to Piraeus from just outside the arrivals.
 The ticket price is 6 Euros, valid for one travel to/ from the airport.
 The journey to Piraeus by X96 bus takes a little more than 1 hour.
 Taking the bus would not be a bad idea since it is quite fast and usually not overcrowded (it leaves every 20 minutes).
-The most convenient stop is at DIMOTIKO.
-From there you will have to walk about 8 minutes to the Piraeus Dream City Hotel.

 - We can arrange for a taxi to wait for you outside the arrival area in the airport.
 The journey from the airport takes approximately 35 minutes, depending on the traffic.